jebernate/QMC_RandomSpinChains/README.md

 ```
 ## About the algorithm

 The Stochastic Series Expansion algorithm is based on a Taylor expansion of the parition function.
 It is highly efficient and versatile, with typical runtimes scaling linearly with the system size and inverse temperature $O(N\beta)$.
-The implementation presented here is based on the subroutines presented in the lecture notes *Computational Studies of Quantum Spin Systems* by Anders Sandvik (https://doi.org/10.1063/1.3518900).
+The implementation presented here is based on the pseudocode detailed in the lecture notes *Computational Studies of Quantum Spin Systems* by Anders Sandvik (https://doi.org/10.1063/1.3518900).
 Available at: https://arxiv.org/abs/1101.3281